- You do not have any products in your shopping cart yet.

 What Are Ideal Values for Your Indoor Climate?

-To keep your table stable in the long term, we recommend a balanced indoor climate:
+To keep your table stable over the long term, we recommend a balanced indoor climate:

 - Room temperature: approximately 18–22 °C